 Dash Away Dust Mites

-To help you and your allergy-suffering loved ones, thoroughly dust all bedrooms using a damp cloth (a dry one can stir up dust), wash bedding in hot water (at least 130° F) and use allergen barrier bedding.
+To help you and your -suffering loved ones, thoroughly dust all bedrooms using a damp cloth (a dry one can stir up dust), wash bedding in hot water (at least 130° F) and use barrier bedding.

 No matter how clean your host’s home or hotel room is, you might be joined by some microscopic holiday guests.
-To help keep dust mites at bay, pack an allergen barrier pillow case.
-If you’re staying at a hotel, you can ask if they have allergy-friendly rooms.1
+To help keep at bay, pack an barrier pillow case.
+If you’re staying at a hotel, you can ask if they have -friendly rooms.1

 Dodge Pet Dander